(This post was originally intended to go up immediately after the sequence on Gelfand duality.)

 First we should have a handy supply of examples.
 Some of these were already given previously.

 Example.
 If is an abelian group, the zero multiplication defines a rng structure which has no multiplicative identity unless is trivial; these are the zero rngs.
-If , the resulting rng, the trivial rng, is both initial and terminal in , so it is a zero object in this ring.
+If , the resulting rng, the trivial rng, is both initial and terminal in , so it is a zero object in this category.

 A morphism between zero rngs is precisely an abelian group homomorphism; this exhibits as a full subcategory of .
 The inclusion functor has a left adjoint, the zeroification, sending a rng to the quotient of by the two-sided ideal of elements which occur as a product of two elements of the rng.
 Hence is a reflective subcategory of .

 Example.
 The forgetful functor has a left adjoint sending an abelian group to the tensor rng

 with multiplication the tensor product.
 (Consequently, the forgetful functor preserves limits.)
 This rng generally has no multiplicative identity.

 Example.
 Any left (resp. right) ideal of a rng is a rng.
 If is a multiplicative identity, then in particular , so is idempotent, and more generally for every .

 Given , any element of of the form satisfies this property, and conversely if already satisfies this property then .
 Thus if has a multiplicative identity , then is a subring of , the maximal subset of on which acts as an identity.